rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 ## Technical requirements

 - localization (at least 2 languages).
-The application should be able to change the language by clicking on the slider in the header
+You should be able to change the language by clicking on the toggler/select in header.
 - semantic layout
 - the application should work in the latest version of the Google Chrome browser
 - forms should contain validation for compliance with the expected type (email, password, etc.)